blockchainseed/seedblockchain/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build SeedBlockChain in Unix.
+Some notes on how to build Seed Blockchain in Unix.

 Note
 ---------------------